Haki na Sheria Initiative & 3 others v Attorney General & 4 others (Petition E008 of 2021) [2025] KEHC 221 (KLR) (21 January 2025) (Judgment)

 24.On the second issue, it was submitted that some genuine Kenyans in areas close to refugee camps such as Daadab and Kakuma were inadvertently registered as refugees so as to have access to the necessities available for refugees such as medical services and food.
 That the respondents further erroneously facilitated the entry of their names and other victims in the refugee data base without taking all the necessary steps in verifying whether such persons were indeed refugees or not.

 25.That the a foresaid-victims who are now adults find themselves registered as refugees, a fact they did not have control over.
 It was urged that as a result, the petitioners’ rights have been violated and continue to.
-Reliance was placed on articles 12,24,53,27,28,29,31,38,39 and 26 of the constitution and Regulation 37 of the Refugees Regulation 2009 to buttress the violation meted out on the petitioners’ rights.
+Reliance was placed on articles 12,24,53,27,28,29,31,38,39 and 26 of the Constitution and regulation 37 of the Refugees Regulation 2009 to buttress the violation meted out on the petitioners’ rights.

 26.On the third issue, the petitioners’ urged that the process of vetting started in the year 2015 and thereafter, 2019 but that notwithstanding, the approvals made by the respondents have simply remained a mere piece of paper.
 That no reason has been afforded to the petitioners on why they can’t be issued with national identity cards despite them undergoing the various vetting processes.